apleasantview/wp-scratch-box/README.md

 #### Roadmap
 - Looking for contributions and input on the PHP, APACHE || `.htaccess` file and MySQL configurations.
--  Setting variables from `Vagrant.json` in `wp-scatch-box.sh` for additional installation settings.
+-  Setting variables from `Vagrant.json` in `wp-scratch-box.sh` for additional installation settings.
 Will be toying with JQ coming weeks.
 - a VMWare provisioner for the `Vagranfile`.
 - Suggestions can be discussed in the issue tracker/through PR.
 </br>